 Academic matters

-Watch our short video about credits, courses and all academic matters linked to going on a study exchange.
+Watch our short video about courses, credits, and other academic matters related to going on a study exchange.

 Academic requirements in detail

 The specifics of what you will be expected to achieve while on exchange depend on what you're studying.
-Your School's Exchange Coordinator is your key academic adviser so make sure you consult with them to ensure you understand what you need to achieve while you're abroad.
+Your School's Exchange Coordinator is your key academic adviser, so make sure to consult with them to ensure you understand what you need to achieve while you're abroad.

 The following key questions are addressed on these pages but if you need further information, your Exchange Coordinator should be able to advise: